gvwilson/thirdbit/src/fiction/iffy/index.md

 She and Honesty were going to go and find out some day, she decided sleepily.
 *Us an' Aunt Naggie an' Edson.*
 She rolled over onto her side.

+A knock on her door an hour later woke her, more or less.
+Her head felt like it was stuffed with dirty laundry, and her mouth—she really should have brushed her teeth.
+She pulled the door open and squinted against the light.

+Johnson Wales forced a smile.
+"Mind if I come in?"

+She wiped crust out of her eyes.
+"Huh?"

+He jerked his chin toward the inside of her cabin.
+"Sure."
+She stepped aside and closed the door behind him.

+There was barely enough space for him to stand between the mattress and the wall.
+He raised a finger to his lips, then tapped the tech in his temples.
+One, two, three…
+"All right," he said.
+"That's as much privacy as I can manage on short notice.
+How are you doing?"

+"About how you'd think,"
+Iffy said grumpily.
+"What's goin' on?"

+Wales put his hands in his pockets.
+"The Australians are going to arrest me for murder as soon as we reach Halley.
+If they do that,
+there's no way I'll get to Mount Tyree."

+Iffy wished she hadn't answered the door.
+"Is the stuff in your head gettin' worse?"

+Wales nodded.
+"That, and other things.
+We're going to be in Wilkie Sound in about an hour.
+We'll ony be a couple of kilometers from shore.
+It's risky,
+but if you don't want to risk being arrested as well…"

+He trailed off.
+Iffy tried to make sense of what he had said.
+"You gonna do a runner?" she finally asked.

+The corner of his mouth quirked up.
+"More of a swimmer."

+"In *that*?"
+Her wave toward the door took in the sub-zero water and the meter-high waves.

+He shrugged.
+"I was built for Mars, Iffy."

+"Well, I wasn't!
+An' I'm not leavin' Honesty or Aunt Naggie."
+She stepped onto her mattress and yanked the door open.
+After a moment Wales nodded and left.

 </section>